Château de Chantilly

 The Château de Chantilly ([ʃɑto d(ə) ʃɑ̃tiji]) is a historic French château located in the town of Chantilly, Oise, about 50 kilometres (30 miles) north of Paris.
-The site comprises two attached buildings: the Petit Château, built around 1560 for Anne de Montmorency and the Grand Château, which was destroyed during the French Revolution and rebuilt in the 1870s.
-It is owned by the Institut de France, which received it from Henri d'Orléans, Duke of Aumale.
+The site comprises two attached buildings: the Petit Château, built around 1560 for Anne de Montmorency, and the Grand Château, which was destroyed during the French Revolution and rebuilt in the 1870s.
+The château is owned by the Institut de France, which received it from Henri d'Orléans, Duke of Aumale.

 A historic monument since 1988, it is open to the public.
 The château's art gallery, the Musée Condé, houses one of France's finest collections of paintings.
 It specialises in French paintings and book illuminations of the 15th and 16th centuries.

 History

 Original construction

 The estate's connection with the Montmorency family began in 1484.
 The first mansion (no longer in existence, now replaced by the Grand Château) was built, between 1528 and 1531, for Anne de Montmorency by Pierre Chambiges.
 The Petit Château was also built for him, around 1560, probably by Jean Bullant.
 In 1632, after the death of Henri II de Montmorency, it passed to his nephew, the Grand Condé, who inherited it through his mother, Charlotte Marguerite de Montmorency.